Areas of Practice

 - B.S., Business Finance, College of Charleston, 1991

-Leigh practices in commercial and complex litigation, employment & labor law, and trust & estate litigation.
+Leigh practices in commercial and complex litigation, trust, estate and fiduciary litigation, and employment litigation.
 Her representation covers all aspects of litigation, from investigation through filing of initial pleadings, discovery, and motion practice, to trial.
-Leigh is co-chair of the firm’s employment law practice and is a frequent lecturer and presenter on this topic and topics in construction law.
-Throughout her career, Leigh has been recognized as one of the best lawyers in America, named a legal elite by Nevada Business Magazine and a Mountain States Super Lawyer by Super Lawyers Magazine.
+Leigh is chair of the firm’s Trust, Estate and Fiduciary Litigation practice group.
+Throughout her career, Leigh has been recognized as one of the Best Lawyers in America, named a legal elite by Nevada Business Magazine, and a Mountain States Super Lawyer by Super Lawyers Magazine.
 She received the Order of the Coif from the University of South Carolina and a Women of Achievement award.
 She also has an AV preeminent rating with Martindale-Hubbell.

 Leigh belongs to many professional organizations that focus on improving the legal profession and the knowledge of its practitioners.
-She is master emeritus of Inns of Court, Bruce R. Thompson Chapter; and member and past president of the Federal Bar Association; the American Bar Association, Section of Litigation and Section of Environment, Energy, and Resources; the Nevada Bar Association; and the Washoe County Bar Association.
-She is also involved in the community as a trustee for the Economic Development Authority of Western Nevada, and participates in numerous local charity events for public education and cancer research.
+She is Master Emeritus of Inns of Court, Bruce R. Thompson Chapter; member and past president of the Federal Bar Association; Senior Fellow of the Litigation Counsel of America; member of the American Bar Association Section of Litigation; the Nevada Bar Association; and the Washoe County Bar Association.
+She is also involved in the community as a long-term member of the Board of Trustees for the Economic Development Authority of Western Nevada.

 Leigh is licensed to practice in Nevada state and federal courts.